sirvkrm/codex-vkrm/BUILDING.md

-# 🔨 Building Codex CLI (Termux fork)
+# Building Codex CLI (Termux fork)

-This repository packages the official OpenAI Codex CLI for Android Termux (ARM64) with a small set of compatibility patches.
-Most users should install the precompiled npm package:
+This repository packages a Termux-focused fork of the OpenAI Codex CLI for Android.
+The published npm setup uses a lightweight wrapper package plus architecture-specific native packages for `arm64`, `armv7`, `x86_64`, and `x86`, and most users should install the wrapper directly:

 ```bash
 npm install -g @sirvkrm/codex-cli-termux